zachvlat/wingetNite/README.md

 WingetNite
 Introduction

-WingetNite is a mobile application developed by Zach Vlat.
-It leverages the Windows Package Manager (winget) to simplify the installation and management of software packages on Windows systems.
-The app provides a user-friendly interface for interacting with winget commands, making it easier for users to discover, install, and manage software.
+WingetNite is a mobile application that leverages the Windows Package Manager (winget) and Flathub to simplify the installation and management of software packages on Windows and Linux systems.
 Features

     Intuitive UI: WingetNite offers a clean and user-friendly interface to enhance the user experience.